 There are still posts about a delay when shifting from N into D in the V6 5AT- The engagement of 1st gear is phased and the design delay is around 1.8 to 2 seconds before hydraulic change over from 3rd to 1st is "fully" complete.
 This is a design delay NOT a fault in the V6 5AT.
 That basic 1st engagement delay timing is after moving the lever from N to D and not getting on the accelerator.
 It varies with oil temperature, oil viscosity and some 3rd gear shift logic learned parameters that also appear to affect N to D phased engagement time - nice one Honda.

-transmission cooler: My location is mostly warm, around 30C (86°F) most of the time but can get down to 3°C (37°F) for a month or so.
+Back to the transmission cooler: My location is mostly warm, around 30C (86°F) most of the time but can get down to 3°C (37°F) for a month or so.
 I've also had 2 to 3 day trips driving 12 hours stints at high speeds in +46°C (115°F) temperatures.
 I opted to leave the warmer in circuit (now removed) and fitted a very large High flow Plate and Fin cooler which works extremely well.
 I changed to fully synthetic transmission fluid years ago when the forums were preaching the "end of life as we know it" if you did not use Honda magic dinosaur oil - and still do by the looks of it (Warranty concerns excluded).